-NEXUS is downtown Seattle’s most successful high-rise presale development, having already sold 361 of the 389 homes with first occupancy scheduled for late 2019—the soonest amongst all the city’s new construction condominiums.
+NEXUS is downtown Seattle’s most successful high-rise presale development, having already sold 361 of the 389 homes with first occupancy scheduled the soonest amongst all the city’s new construction condominiums.
 Robust presales prompted the retirement of the NEXUS Sales Center in June 2018 as the developer, Burrard Group, focused their attention on construction.
 Having recently celebrated the “topping off” of the 41-story tower, Burrard is now returning to market with the final 28 homes and has appointed real estate veteran Julie McAvoy to Project Sales Director with Realogics Sotheby’s International Realty (RSIR).
 New listings include one-, two-, and three-bedroom condominium flats and Skylofts priced from below $1 million to more than $2.7 million.

 “We welcome Julie to lead the closeout of NEXUS—she is an extraordinary real estate broker and will bring years of planning, development and marketing to a successful sales conclusion yet again” said Dean Jones, President and CEO of RSIR.
 “As a downtown Seattle resident and an experienced project marketing expert, our developer and existing homebuyers will be well represented.”